softappeal/yass/readme.md

 * supports interceptors

-* is session based with bidirectional messasge streaming
+* is session based with bidirectional message streaming

 * provides transports for
-  * socket (including SSL/TLS)
+  * socket (including TLS)
   * WebSocket

 * has a fast and compact binary serializer